-- Right Click on Computer icon and click on properties.
+- Right Click on the Computer icon and click on Properties.

 - In the left pane, click on Advanced Settings.
 If you’re prompted for an administrator password or confirmation, type the password or provide confirmation.

 - Click on settings in performance and then check or uncheck options to adjust for best performance and then click OK.
 (For a less drastic option, select Let Windows choose what’s best for my computer).

 8] Restart your PC occasionally: This tip is simple.
 Restart your PC at least once a week, especially if you use it a lot.
 Restarting a PC is a good way to clear out its memory and ensure that any errant processes and services that started running get shut down.
 Restarting closes all the software running on your PC, not only the programs you see running on the taskbar but also dozens of services and drivers that might have been started by various programs and never stopped.
 This step refreshes your Windows OS.

 9] Add more Memory: This isn’t a guide to buying hardware that will speed up your computer.
 But no discussion of how to make Windows run faster would be complete without mentioning that you should consider adding more random access memory (RAM) to your PC.

 If a computer running Windows 10/8/7 seems too slow, it’s usually because the PC doesn’t have enough RAM.
 The best way to speed it up is to add more.
 Windows 7 can run on a PC with 1GB of RAM, but it runs better with 2 GB.
 For optimal performance, 3 GB or more would be preferred.
 Another option is to boost the amount of memory by using Windows ReadyBoost.